zeus-health/ctw-component-library/scripts/prefixer/README.md

 ## Limitations

+- This doesn't _change_ prefixes, only add them.
-This explicitly excludes CSS variables and only prefixes class selectors, not # selectors or keyframes.
+- This explicitly excludes CSS variables and only prefixes class selectors, not # selectors or keyframes.
-It adds prefixes to class names in CSS files somewhat blindly, so you may need to sometimes manually remove unwanted "ctw-"'s or add in your own new rule with RegEx negative lookahead/lookbehind.
+- It uses RegEx to find where to prefix in the files, there may be extra or missing prefixes due to cases not accounted for.